FLIF-hub/node-flif/README.md

 A Node wrapper for the FLIF executable.

+FLIF is a lossless image format designed with the web in mind.
+It has lots of great features.
+To learn more about the format go to [FLIF.info](http://flif.info).

 Eventually you will be able to `npm install` this module.

 ## TO-DO List